 - AFT: Working with cooperative small groups

-You can also support ELLs' writing skills by modeling the kinds of writing used frequently in your particular content area, such as lab reports in chemistry class, or a persuasive essay in social studies.
+For example, you can support ELLs' writing skills by modeling the kinds of writing used frequently in your particular content area, such as lab reports in chemistry class, or a persuasive essay in social studies.
 Help students understand what the purpose of different kinds of writing are, and review vocabulary that would be typically used in these kinds of assignments.
 Be sure to provide examples of the different kinds of writing to your students so they can learn and compare models.

 Review and assess what students have learned

 There are many ways to review and assess content following instruction.
 For example, graphic organizers are a helpful way for students to demonstrate that they understood the concepts and content, even if they only use a symbol or write one or two words for each category.
 Graphic organizers can also be used as a pre-teaching or post-teaching strategy for introducing or reinforcing key concepts and how they are related.
 The more connections ELLs make to the overall content and organization of the content before reading, the easier it will be to focus on and understand what is important.
 When teachers and/or students use graphic organizers at the end of a lesson, this helps to reinforce and synthesize lesson content.